-You can designate one guest to take screenshots of your attendees’ reactions throughout the ceremony to include in your wedding album.
+You could designate a guest to take screenshots of your attendees’ reactions throughout the ceremony to include in your wedding album.
 Your designated readings can still be made by your guests of honor, and your officiant could even be virtual* (or you could maintain the 6-foot social distancing rule).
 You can still have your photographer on-site for portraits, too!

 (*May not meet the legal requirements in all areas.
 Seek the counsel of local government officials or family law attorneys before proceeding with a virtual wedding ceremony to make sure it's legit.)

-With Zoom, you can continue the party into the ceremony, allowing the wedding party and parents to give speeches, having your first dance and even doing the cake cutting.
-We’ll talk more later about how to include everyone in your big day in a special way, even from a distance.
+With Zoom, you can continue the party into the reception!
+Your wedding party and parents can give speeches, you can share your first dance and even the cake cutting!
+Later we'll cover how to include everyone in your big day in a special way, even from a distance.

 Going Live!
 With Facebook

 Another (FREE) option is to utilize Facebook Live for your ceremony.
 Invite your guests to a private group, and create a private event for them to RSVP to.
 At the designated time, your guests can hop on to watch you say your “I do”s!
-Facebook can act as a virtual guest book, too, with guests posting their well-wishes in the days and weeks leading up to the ceremony.
+Facebook can act as a virtual guest book, too!
+Your guests can post their well-wishes in the days and weeks leading up to the ceremony.
 They can introduce themselves and “mingle” prior to the ceremony and continue with the sentiments well after.
 The video will live on in the group as long as the group continues to exist.

 Not everyone is going to have Facebook, and you won’t be able to have the same “face to face” interaction as you may with video conferencing software, but the same basic ideas apply.
 There are software options available, such as Be.live, that integrate with Facebook and allow multiple people to be recorded at once.
 But be aware that recordings are limited to 90 minutes.